BOTOX® FOR HAYFEVER (HAYTOX) IN AUCKLAND

 What is Haytox?

-Haytox is Botulinum Toxin delivered as a fine intranasal spray to calm overactive nasal glands.
+Haytox is Botulinum Toxin delivered as a fine intranasal spray to reduce activity in overactive nasal glands.
 There are no needles through the skin.
 Most people say it feels similar to an over-the-counter nasal spray.

 How does Haytox work?